JPSieg/MeltR/Manual.md

 $$ K(T) = \exp{(\frac{dH}{R}(\frac{1}{T_{m}} - \frac{1}{T}))} \qquad (30) $$

-Note, K(T) is in terms of T	extsubscript{m} and C	extsubscript{t}, instead of the dS, to increase the ease of estimating initial parameters for non-linear regression and to increase the robustness of the nls algorithm.
-Briefly, the dS is replaced with T	extsubscript{m} and C	extsubscript{t} by solving Equation 19 for the dS at the T	extsubscript{m}, where f(T) = 0.5.
+Note, K(T) is in terms of T\textsubscript{m} and C\textsubscript{t}, instead of the dS, to increase the ease of estimating initial parameters for non-linear regression and to increase the robustness of the nls algorithm.
+Briefly, the dS is replaced with T\textsubscript{m} and C\textsubscript{t} by solving Equation 19 for the dS at the T\textsubscript{m}, where f(T) = 0.5.

 Thus, method 1 fits absorbtion versus temperature for each sample to equations 31, 32, and 33 to determine thermodynamic prameters for heteroduplexes, homoduplexes, and monomolecular self-structured RNA respectively.